stanford-crfm/helm/docs/vhelm.md

 ## Reproducing the Leaderboard

-To reproduce the [entire HEIM leaderboard](https://crfm.stanford.edu/helm/heim/latest/), refer to the instructions on the [Reproducing Leaderboards](reproducing_leaderboards.md) documentation.
+To reproduce the [entire VHELM leaderboard](https://crfm.stanford.edu/helm/vhelm/latest/), refer to the instructions for VHELM on the [Reproducing Leaderboards](reproducing_leaderboards.md) documentation.